jaclu/tmux-menus/docs/Modifications.md

   - shortcut for this item, or "" if none wanted
   - label - can use styling
   - menu script
-- C - run tmux Command
+- C - Run tmux Command
   - shortcut for this item, or "" if none wanted
   - label - can use styling
   - tmux command
-- E - run External command
+- E - Run External command
   - shortcut for this item, or "" if none wanted
   - label - can use styling
   - external command
 - T - Display text line
   - text to display - can use styling
-- S - Separator/Spacer line line
+- S - Separator/Spacer line
   - no parameters

 ### Sample script